mspcvsp/GettingAndCleaningData/CodeBook.md

 The top-level flow of the R script (i.e. run_analysis.R) that I wrote to create a tidy data set that contains the mean and standard deviation of the UCA HAR Smartphone data set is composed of the following nine steps:
 1. [Verify that the required R packages are installed](http://stackoverflow.com/questions/9341635/how-can-i-check-for-installed-r-packages-before-running-install-packages)
 2. [Reset the R environment](http://stackoverflow.com/questions/14187048/r-language-clean-variables-and-close-connections)
+3. Initialize the Uniform Resource Locator (i.e. URL) that refers to the compressed UCI HAR dataset.
+4.